 - Not being able to complete tasks independently

-Family history, poor heart health, age, and a traumatic brain injury can increase your risk of developing dementia, but alcohol-related brain damage is one of the leading—and preventable—causes of dementia.
+Family history, poor heart health, age, and a traumatic brain injury can increase your risk of developing dementia.
+Still, alcohol-related brain damage is one of the leading—and preventable—causes of dementia.

 - Data from a 2019 study revealed that having more than 14 drinks per week can cause lower cognitive functioning in adults 72 years and older.

-- Heavy alcohol use (more than 14 drinks per week for men and more than 8 drinks per week for women) can cause changes in brain structure, cognitive impairments, and an increased risk of dementia.
+- Heavy alcohol use—more than 14 drinks per week for men and more than eight drinks per week for women—can cause changes in brain structure, cognitive impairments, and an increased risk of dementia.
 This study also revealed that reducing heavy use may be an effective way to prevent dementia.

-- An English study found that older adults who continued to binge drink once per month were 62 percent more likely to experience the greatest declines in cognitive function, and were 27 percent more likely to experience the highest amount of memory loss.
+- An English study found that older adults who continued binge drinking once per month were 62% more likely to experience the most significant cognitive function declines and 27% more likely to experience the highest amount of memory loss.

-- A study published in Epidemiology reveals that people who consume 5 or more bottles of beer in one sitting or one bottle of wine during their midlife period are 3 times more likely to have dementia by age 65 compared to people who do not binge drink in midlife.
+- A study published in Epidemiology reveals that people who consume five or more bottles of beer in one sitting or one bottle of wine during their midlife period are three times more likely to have dementia by age 65 than those who do not binge drink in midlife.

-- Nearly 80% of people with an alcohol use disorder have thiamine, or vitamin B12, deficiency, and develop Wernicke-Korsakoff syndrome, which consists of two separate-but-linked forms of dementia.
-Symptoms can include confusion, loss of muscle coordination, memory problems, and loss of mental activity that can lead to a coma or death.
-However, unlike most types of dementia, you can reverse this alcohol-induced dementia.
+- Nearly 80% of people with an alcohol use disorder have thiamine or vitamin B12 deficiency and develop Wernicke-Korsakoff syndrome, which consists of two separate-but-linked forms of dementia.

-Even though some forms of dementia can be idiopathic, or from no specific source, heavy alcohol consumption, alcohol use disorders, and alcohol abuse can lead to dementia, due to:
+Heavy alcohol consumption, alcohol use disorders, and alcohol abuse can lead to dementia due to the following:

 - Toxins in alcohol directly interfering with the way brain cells function